ASUCICREPO/Patent-Novelty-Assessment/docs/deploymentGuide.md

 1. Missing environment variables
 2. Incorrect Docker image URI
+3. Wrong IAM role selected (using default instead of custom)
-3. IAM permissions not propagated
+4. IAM permissions not propagated

 **Solution:**

 1. Verify all 14 environment variables are set correctly
 2. Ensure Docker image URI matches the CDK output
+3. **Verify you selected the custom IAM role** (`PatentNoveltyStack-PatentNoveltyOrchestratorRole-XXX`) not the default
-3. Wait 2-3 minutes for IAM permissions to propagate
+4. Wait 2-3 minutes for IAM permissions to propagate
-4. Check CloudWatch Logs for detailed error messages
+5. Check CloudWatch Logs for detailed error messages

+### Issue: AWS Marketplace Permission Error

+**Error:** `User is not authorized to perform: aws-marketplace:ViewSubscriptions`

+**Root Cause:** Agent Runtime is using the wrong IAM role (default instead of custom).

+**Solution:**

+1. The Agent Runtime must be created with the custom IAM role from the start
+2. If you already created it with the default role, you must **delete and recreate** the Agent Runtime
+3. When recreating, ensure you select: `PatentNoveltyStack-PatentNoveltyOrchestratorRole-XXXXX` in the Permissions section
+4. The custom role includes `AmazonBedrockFullAccess` which has the required marketplace permissions

+### Issue: Lambda Functions Not Invoking Agent

+**Error:** Lambda functions fail when trying to invoke the agent

+**Root Cause:** Lambda environment variables not updated with Agent Runtime ARN (Phase 4 not completed).

+**Solution:**

+1. Verify you completed Phase 4 (Update Lambda Functions)
+2. Check Lambda console to confirm `AGENT_RUNTIME_ARN` environment variable is set
+3. The value should be your actual Agent Runtime ARN, not `PLACEHOLDER-UPDATE-AFTER-AGENT-CREATION`
+4. If still using placeholder, run the update commands from Phase 4

 ### Issue: Deployment Script Fails